fkooman/php-saml-sp/METADATA.md

 making sure the metadata files are kept up to date.

 You can use the validation tooling part of php-saml-sp to make sure the metadata file you obtained is at least correct.
-This RECOMMENDED, for example:
+This is RECOMMENDED, for
+example:

     $ curl -o SURFconext.xml https://metadata.surfconext.nl/idp-metadata.xml
     $ php-saml-sp-validate-metadata SURFconext.xml